The 2-systole on compact K\"ahler surfaces with positive scalar curvature: The systolic inequality on and its blow-up

 Finally, if $t\in\Omega$ satisfies

 then $t$ is a maximizer, and the above argument shows that (up to permutation) $t$ must have the stated form.
 The case $S=km$ corresponds to $S-(k-1)m=m$, i.e. $t_i=m$ for all $i$. \end{proof}

-In the purely numerical optimisation below, we deliberately \emph{forget} the dependence of $m=\sysh_2([\omega_t])$ on the full vector $t=(t_1,\dots,t_k)$ and retain only the coarse numerical constraints forced by the existence of the effective curves $E_i$ and $H-E_i-E_j$.
+In the numerical optimization below, we enlarge the geometric problem to a coarser numerical one.
+More precisely, we deliberately \emph{forget} the full dependence of \(m=\sysh_2([\omega_t])\) on the vector \(t=(t_1,\dots,t_k)\), and retain only the necessary inequalities forced by the effective curves \(E_i\) and \(H-E_i-E_j\).
+This produces a larger numerical feasible region, so any upper bound obtained there automatically yields an upper bound for the geometric supremum of \(\mathcal{J}_{X_k}\).
 Namely, for every K\"ahler class $\omega_t$ we have

 and in particular $0<m\le a/3$ and $S=\sum_i t_i \ge km$.
 We then rewrite

 Fix $(a,m,S)$ in the above coarse admissible region and consider all vectors $t=(t_1,\dots,t_k)$ satisfying only the numerical conditions